-- A "Klondike Candle" (also known as a Canadian Candle or Swedish Torch).
+- Bungee cords, disposable hand warmers, trail mix or other "sled dog" food. - A "Klondike Candle" (also known as a Canadian Candle or Swedish Torch).
 This candle may be appropriated by the comfort stations if needed for extra points.

 Sleds

 The use of sleds by the Patrols at the Klondike Derby is strongly encouraged.